NVIDIA/aistore/docs/containerized.md

 In that setup:

-* CPU count and memory totals should reflect the container’s limits rather than the host’s capacity
+* CPU count and memory totals should reflect the container's limits rather than the host's capacity
 * changing `--memory=512m` to `--memory=4G` should change the observed memory totals accordingly
 * the same workload should produce different CPU and memory observations on host versus inside the container